sealerio/sealer/README.md

 We can write a Kubefile, and build a CloudImage, then using a Clusterfile to run a cluster.

+sealer[ˈsiːlər] provides the way for distributed application package and delivery based on kubernetes.

+It solves the delivery problem of complex applications by packaging distributed applications and dependencies(like database,middleware) together.

 For example, build a dashboard CloudImage:

 Kubefile: